-With the final series of Game of Thrones coming to the small screen soon, we asked our legion of Instagram followers to put their best questions to the Red Witch, Carice Van Houten.
+With the final series of Game of Thrones coming to the small screen soon (premiering on HBO April 14th), we asked our legion of Instagram followers to put their best questions to the Red Witch, Carice Van Houten.

 It’s the moment all Game of Thrones fans have been dreading: the end is nigh.
 After seven years of magic, battles and a whole lot of slaughter, Carice van Houten, who plays Melisandre, reflects on the series that captured the world’s imagination – though sadly no spoilers.
 Trust us, we tried…

 You’ve filmed in some amazing locations with Game of Thrones.
 Which was your favourite?

 Northern Ireland.
 I absolutely loved the countryside – it’s always raining and miserable but that makes it beautiful and green.
 The people are lovely, too, with a great sense of humour and a cute accent.
 I’ll definitely be going back there on holiday at some point.